2020 Season COVID-19 Guidelines

 The province of Nova Scotia, and the adjacent 'Atlantic bubble" provinces of New Brunswick, Prince Edward Island and Newfoundland, have now successfully ‘flattened the curve’ of COVID-19 since the pandemic began mid-March.
 Although this region is now reporting few cases of COVID-19, Ambassatours Gray Line, operating on the Halifax waterfront, remains committed to its original mitigation measures throughout the 2020 season.

-With full compliance to federal and provincial COVID-19 health directives, on July 1st, Ambassatours Gray Line will open its Halifax-based divisions, as follows:
+In full compliance with federal and provincial COVID-19 health directives, on July 1st, Ambassatours Gray Line re-opened its Halifax-based guest experiences, as follows:

 At Cable Wharf in Halifax: Murphy’s Restaurant & Patio and Murphy’s Gift Shop (The Company Store)

-Boat tours of the Halifax harbour aboard the Harbour Hopper, Tall Ship Silva, Peggys Cove Express, and Harbour Queen.
+Boat tours of the Halifax harbour, aboard its vessels: Harbour Hopper, Tall Ship Silva, Alutasi, and Harbour Queen.

 Public Health Canada

 Nova Scotia Health Authority

 Our Commitment to Health & Safety